translaster/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     needs some extra attention when we split it so for this reason we have chosen in this example to split the database from the rest of the setup.

+???+ note
+    A crucial consideration for those managing Zabbix installations is the database backend.
+Zabbix 7.0 marks the final release to offer support for Oracle Database.
+    Consequently, systems running Zabbix 7.0 or any prior version must undertake a database migration to either PostgreSQL, MySQL, or a compatible fork such as MariaDB before upgrading to a later Zabbix release.
+This migration is a mandatory step to ensure continued functionality and compatibility with future Zabbix versions.

 We will cover the following topics:

 * Install our Database based on MariaDB.